hujhax/austin-improv-wiki/Lists/List of Free Fringes.md

 The adventures of a little boy ([[Performers/Mitchell Deane|Mitchell Deane]]) and his bear ([[Performers/Kevin Miller|Kevin Miller]])

 #### Weird Camp! ([[Performers/Jon Bolden|Jon Bolden]])
-The cast of *Camp Madeupponaspota* blows off steam by presenting a story set an oddball summer camp picked by the audience.
+The cast of <i>Camp Madeupponaspota</i> blows off steam by presenting a story set an oddball summer camp picked by the audience.

 ### May 1, 2014 (the 102nd show)
 #### Therapy Thursday ([[Performers/Lindsay Hejl|Lindsay Hejl]])